richo/zephyros/README.md

 - [Using JavaScript](Docs/JavaScript.md)
 - [Using CoffeeScript](Docs/CoffeeScript.md)

+Note: all the languages use the same [underlying API](Docs/Protocol.md).

 Don't see your favorite language here?
 See the [using other languages](#using-other-languages) section.

+#### Frequently Asked Questions

+1. How does Zephyros compare to Slate?
+    - They're both script-oriented and hacker-friendly.
+    - Zephyros was originally a fork of Slate but was rewritten for performance and flexibility.
+    - Zephyros runs your scripts out-of-process which helps Zephyros to be highly stable.
+    - Zephyros has a few more events and API calls, and lacks a few of Slate's GUI-specific features.
+    - Zephyros is actively maintained.
+2. How does Zephyros compare to Spectacle/Divvy/SizeUp/Moom/etc?
+    - Zephyros is meant to be scripted.
+It has a very minimal UI, but a full-featured API.
+    - Zephyros is free and open source.
+Some of the alternatives are neither.
+3. Isn't it inefficient to run scripts out-of-process communicating over Unix sockets?
+    - No.

 ### Example Configs